 Create a sense of urgency

 - Try to convince the customer that your product is needed now.
 Link a quick sale to meeting the customer’s own needs and deadlines.
-For example, "If you book the holiday now, we can get you the best rooms in the hotel."

 - Do not falsely state that a product will only be available for a limited time in order to get consumers to buy there and then - this is illegal.

 If the customer makes buying signals - stop selling